ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 To make connections within the system, we have to be wary of the _types_ of _components_ and _data_, since only certain types of data can be read or processed by certain types of components.

 Another view is _memory view_.
 This would be visualising on a lower level of abstraction what is going on.
+In terms of input-system-output, we can abstract a _system_ or _component_ as a _copy transformation of memory_: it takes some memory, copies it (or modifies in place), then modifies the structure of memory (or copy).

 So to summarize: